jwjohns/cursor-tools/README.md

 cursor-tools browser act "Fill out registration form with name John Doe" --url "http://localhost:3000/signup" --video="./recordings"
 ```

+#### Console and Network Logging
+Console logs and network activity are captured by default:
+- Use `--no-console` to disable console logging
+- Use `--no-network` to disable network logging
+- Logs are displayed in the command output

 #### Complex Actions
 The `act` command supports chaining multiple actions using the pipe (|) separator.
 This allows you to perform complex sequences of actions in a single command: